+- rectification of their Personal Data;

+- erasure of their Personal Data;

-- restrict processing of their Personal Data; - Personal Data portability; and - object to the Association's processing of their Personal data.
+- restrict processing of their Personal Data;

+- Personal Data portability; and

+- object to the Association's processing of their Personal data.

-These rights are notified to the Association's tenants and other customers in the Association's FPN.
+These rights are notified to the Association's tenants and other customers in the Association's PN.